thigg/sailing-to-coffee/README.md

 This is done by compiling a java library to a native shared library and then this library is included by the qt app.

+While this POC works with java, all graal supported languages should work and all other jvm languages as well.
+Thus e.g. scala, kotlin, groovy as jvm languages and js, python, ruby directly by graal.

 _aarch64 devices only_

 ## Overview